cob16/pairing-test-devops/README.md

 # Prerequisites

-AWS creds/VPC and S3 bucket names etc will be provided when the exercise begins.
+AWS creds will be provided when the exercise begins.

-# Mandatory Work
+# Work

-Fork this repository.

-* Provide instructions on how to create the server.

 * Bootstrap and provision the server however you wish.
 Use user-data or a configuration management tool (such as Puppet, Chef or Ansible).
 Alternatively launch an idempotent AMI with packer and terraform, or even via the console.
 Be prepared to justify your decision!